 - SensAble PHANTOM Omni Haptic Device In Action!, available on YouTube

 After attending classes, students should either give a presentation with slides on a certain topic (based on technical papers) or develop a small project (in general, involving simulations).
 Work can be done alone or in groups, typically by two students for presentations and three students for small projects.
-Presentations should be given in class by the end of December 2016, according to a schedule defined with the assignments.
-Projects should be completed and presented in class by the end of July 2017.
+Presentations and projects should be completed by the end of June 2018.

-Note that in order to obtain the 12 credits for Elective in Robotics, it is necessary to complete four modules (each of 3 credits).
-Up to two modules can be taken from the parallel course of Elective in AI.
+Note that in order to obtain the 12 credits of Elective in Robotics, it is necessary to complete all four modules (each of 3 credits).
 Altogether, each student should give two (2) presentations and complete two (2) small projects.
-On request, the two projects of different modules may be merged into a single larger one.
-The final grade will be assigned based on the average of the single grades (weighted by the credits).
-For more details, see http://www.diag.uniroma1.it/~lanari/EIR/ElectiveinRobotics.html.
+For more details, see the main page of Elective in Robotics.